maneesha14w/maneesha14w/README.md

 ## I'm a 21 year old, Developer and Student!!

 - 🌱 I’m currently learning Clean Architecture 🧼
-- 👯 I’m looking to improve my Flutter skills.
+- 👯 I’m looking to improve my coding skills in various web technologies.
-- 🥅 2023 Goals: Learn more about UI/UX
+- 🥅 2023 Goals: Learn more about UI/UX and web frameworks
-- ⚡ Fun fact: Abraham Lincoln's dog, Fido, was also assassinated.

 ### Languages and Tools: